Xiaoming Wang-Dréchou

-Xiaoming Wang-Dréchou (王晓明 (Wáng Xiǎomíng), born 14 June 1963) is a Chinese-born female former international table tennis player.
+Xiaoming Wang-Dréchou (王晓明 (Wáng Xiǎomíng), born 14 June 1963) is a Chinese-born French female former international table tennis player.

 Table Tennis career

 She won a bronze medal for France at the 1991 World Table Tennis Championships in the Corbillon Cup (women's team event) with Emmanuelle Coubat, Sandrine Derrien, and Agnès Le Lannic.

 She represented France at the 1992 and 1996 Summer Olympics.